 Rob Gutro, an author, paranormal investigator and medium, offers a unique dimension on the topic.
 "Ashes in urns have a residual energy of the people or pets they once were and when someone who loved them comes near, it gives them energy to come back and visit.
 The love you shared continues to bind you together.
 Spirits also help guide and influence us to make decisions that will benefit us."
 The movie Chocolat offers a great illustration of Gutro's point.

-In the movie, Vianne and her young daughter Anouk move frequently from place to place with the wind, echoing the transient childhood Vianne had with her South American mother.
-Vianne carries a pottery urn of her mother’s ashes, wrapped tenderly in a shawl.
+In the movie, Vianne and her young daughter Anouk move frequently from place to place with the wind, Vivianna's transient childhood with her South American mother.
+Vianne carries a pottery urn of her mother's ashes, wrapped tenderly in a shawl.
 The urn imparts a strong spiritual presence.

 Other reasons for keeping ashes in a home are widely varied.

 - It could be a cultural practice.
 A Chinese family I know has a small shrine in their home for urns.
 They honor their ancestors with daily offerings of fresh fruit and rice.
 Other Asian cultures have similar rituals.

 - Sometimes keeping ashes at home is simply due to uncertainty, such as unresolved feelings of grief and loss, making it difficult for the survivors to make decisions.

 - Conflicting opinions among family members about where to bury or scatter the ashes is another reason.
 Until the time comes when a consensus is reached, the ashes remain in the home.